WalletConnect/walletconnect-docs/docs/specs/clients/push/push-authentication.md

 # Push Authentication

-In this document we will describe the authentication payloads for different methods
+In this document we will describe the authentication payloads for different methods.
+All of the authentication payloads share the following claims:

+`iat` - timestamp when jwt was issued

+`exp` - timestamp when jwt must expire

+`ksu` - key server for identity key verification

 ## Push Subscription